Croom GAA: History

-Four Croom men, Stephen Lucey, Peter Lawlor, Mark O'Riordan and Hugh Flavin, were part of the Limerick Senior Hurling team that lost the 2007 All-Ireland final.
-The underage success eventually wavered and throughout the late 2000s-early 2010s the club mainly fielded 13-a-side and 11 a-side teams, often amalgamating with neighbouring parishes to field a 15-a-side team.
-The hurlers lost their senior status in 2013 losing a relegation play-off to rivals Patrickswell and will play at premier intermediate level for 2014 for the first time since 1998.
-The footballers were also relegated in 2013 marking a bad year for the club.
-They were beaten by old rivals Gerald Griffin's in the relegation playoff.
+Four Croom players, Stephen Lucey, Peter Lawlor, Mark O'Riordan and Hugh Flavin, were part of the Limerick Senior Hurling team that lost the 2007 All-Ireland final.
+In the late 2000s-early 2010s, the club's underage teams mainly fielded 13-a-side and 11 a-side teams, often amalgamating with neighbouring parishes to field a 15-a-side team.
+The hurlers lost their senior status in 2013, losing a relegation play-off to rivals Patrickswell and were regraded to play at premier intermediate level for 2014.
+The footballers were also relegated in 2013, after being beaten by old rivals Gerald Griffin's in the relegation playoff.